Skip to main content

 Updated over a week ago

-A limit order is a type of order where you can buy or sell an investment at a price you specify, or better!
-You decide on your desired variables when you place your limit order and then let Standard or Plus do all the hard work for you!
+A limit order is a type of order where you can set up a trigger to automatically buy or sell an investment when it reaches a price you’ve specified, or better!

 For example, you would place a buy limit at a price lower than the current market value so that if the stock price fell, your limit order would kick in and attempt to buy the shares you wanted at a price you're happy to pay for them.